mihirchronicles/mihirchronicles.github.io/content/notes/on-mental-models.md

     <summary><strong>Excessive self-regard tendency</strong></summary>
     <br>

+We all think we’re above average.

+This is where overconfidence comes from.

 The more we know, the more we understand what we do not know.
 We have a tendency to overestimate our ability when we have little experience or knowledge.
 This optimism does have benefits and means that we are willing to dive into new things.

+This also applies to possessions.

+The overappraisal-of-your-own-possessions is also known as the “endowment effect.”
+The endowment effect describes a circumstance in which an individual places a higher value on an object that they already own than the value they would place on that same object if they did not own it.

+“Foolish gambling decisions.
+Excessive self-regard leads to more addictive sports betting than race track betting, or to cases of stupid bets against superior players in poker or golf.” — Charlie Munger

+Munger says the greatest type of pride should be taking pride in being trustworthy to avoid developing an ego.

 <br>
 </details>